 Though Librium (chlordiazepoxide) can help with anxiety and recovery from alcohol addiction, the drug can become highly addictive itself if misused or taken for extended periods of time.
 People who gain a physical dependence on Librium may experience dangerous withdrawal symptoms if they suddenly stop using the drug.
 Undergoing detox under medical supervision is the safest way to enter recovery from Librium.

 Librium was the former brand name of a generic, anti-anxiety prescription drug called chlordiazepoxide.
 This medication was usually given to people who struggle with anxiety and people experiencing alcohol withdrawal symptoms.
 Classified as a benzodiazepine, Librium was the kind of drug that impacts the brain by slowing down brain activity.
 The drug was intended for short-term use, but the relaxation and sense of euphoria it may bring can lead to an addiction.

-Librium withdrawal occurs when the body begins to rid itself of the drug and attempts to function normally.
+Librium withdrawal occurs when a body that’s dependent on Librium begins to rid itself of the drug.
 When someone takes Librium, it acts on their brain’s GABA receptors.
 The GABA neurotransmitter is responsible for calming the nerve activity in the brain and keeping it balanced.
-The amount of the drug that was consumed throughout the addiction determines how severe the withdrawal symptoms will be.
-During withdrawal, the brain goes into shock as it is now trying to function on it’s own, without the Librium.
+During withdrawal, the brain becomes overexcited as it is now trying to function on its own without the Librium.

 While a person may not encounter every symptom, experiencing multiple symptoms is possible depending on how intense the withdrawal is.
 The severity of the addiction is what determines the intensity of the withdrawal symptoms.
-There are also additional factors that can affect the intensity of the withdrawal.
+There are also additional factors that can affect the withdrawal intensity.
 Some factors include: